Collaborating on legal and scientific metrology in South Korea

 South Korea’s scientific and legal metrology activities are administered by two different government ministries.

-The country’s two key national metrology institutes have had to establish a strong partnership to jointly operate its national standards system (quality infrastructure).
+The two key metrology institutes have had to establish a strong partnership to jointly operate its national standards system (quality infrastructure).

-The way they have worked together and tapped into international expertise to build the system has been very effective in ensuring that the country now possesses a world-class quality infrastructure.
+The way they have worked together and tapped into international expertise to build the system has been very effective in ensuring that the economy now possesses a world-class quality infrastructure.

 South Korea’s main quality infrastructure bodies

-The country’s National Metrology Institute, with its expertise in measurement science, contributes to legal metrology activities while scientific metrology is overseen by the Korea Research Institute of Standards and Science (KRISS), under the Ministry of Science, ICT and Future Planning.
+The South Korea National Metrology Institute, with its expertise in measurement science, contributes to legal metrology activities while scientific metrology is overseen by the Korea Research Institute of Standards and Science (KRISS), under the Ministry of Science, ICT and Future Planning.

 Other legal metrology activities - conformity assessment and standardisation - are carried out by the Korea Agency for Technology and Standards (KATS), under the Ministry of Trade, Industry and Energy.